ryanwith/melchi/readme.md

      path: "path/to/your/tables_to_transfer.csv"
    ```

    Replace placeholders with your actual Snowflake and DuckDB details.
+Additionally, the duckdb database will be created by default at runtime as long as the director you're referring to exists.

 3. Create a `tables_to_transfer.csv` (or other name you specify in the config) file in the `config` directory to specify which tables to replicate: